openzomboid/pzlsm/README.md

-  console                 Allows access the output of the game server console. cmd [args]              Executes the 1 argument as a command on the game server. kickusers               Kicks all players from the server. delfile [args]          Deletes some PZ files. map_regen [args]        Takes the coordinates of the upper right and lower left points
+  console                 Allows access the output of the game server console. cmd [args]              Executes the 1 argument as a command on the game server. kickusers               Kicks all players from the server. delfile [args]          Deletes selected Project Zomboid files. map_regen [args]        Takes the coordinates of the upper right and lower left points
                           and builds a rectangular area of chunks from them and deletes them. map_copy [args]         Takes the coordinates of the upper right and lower left points